Kong/galileo-agent-spec/README.md

 - The Agent should only attempt to process the response object at the time the application is ready to send it. *(as soon as the last byte is ready to send)*.
   - Just as with the [request](#request) scenario, this is to ensure all possible headers and final modifications to the response objects are captured.
-  - some languages *(such as `PHP`)* would terminate as soon as as the last byte is sent, it is important to trigger the agent logic, before sending the response is started, but not before constructing the response is completed.
+  - Some languages *(such as `PHP`)* would terminate as soon as as the last byte is sent, it is important to trigger the agent logic, before sending the response is started, but not before constructing the response is completed.

 ### Body Size